greeshma-sreekumar/Candy-Museum-Front-end-Project/README.md

 # Front-end-projects
-Front End project using Bootstrap
+Front End project using Bootstrap.
-This project is for a fictional Candy Museum
+This project is for a fictional Candy Museum.
-It is a responsive site
+It is a responsive site.